Sticky particles and the pressureless Euler equations in one spatial dimension: Sticky particle trajectories

 \subsection{Averaging property}

-We will now discuss a very important averaging property of the paths $\gamma_1,\dots, \gamma_N$.
+We will now discuss the averaging property of the paths $\gamma_1,\dots, \gamma_N$.
 We shall see that it implies a statement about the conservation of momentum of collections of finitely many sticky particles.

 \begin{prop} Suppose $g:\R\rightarrow \R$ and $0\le s<t$.
 Then

 \end{prop} \begin{proof} Let $t_0=0$ and $0<t_1<\dots<t_\ell$ denote the first intersection times of the paths $\gamma_1,\dots, \gamma_N$.
 As these paths satisfy the ODE \eqref{gammaODEt} on $(0,\infty)\setminus\{t_1,\dots, t_\ell\}$, it suffices to verify